JTimW/Interactive-Solar-System-Explorer/README.md

 - **🌠 Realistic 3D Visualization**: Experience a true-to-scale model of the Solar System with accurate planetary orbits.
 - **🔍 Informative Pop-ups**: Click on planets, moons, or the Sun to reveal interesting facts and scientific details.
 - **🚀 Intuitive Navigation**: Quickly jump between planets using a dropdown menu, allowing for seamless exploration.
+- **🎶 Background Music**: Enjoy ambient music while exploring the Solar System.
+Press the **'M' key** to mute or unmute the music, making the experience even more interactive.

 ---